U.S. Students and Professors Study Group

 The Center is a dedicated meeting place where professional development and research intersect for people in Reggio Emilia, Italy and the world who wish to innovate education and culture.”

 – As described by Carlina Rinaldi, President of Reggio Children Foundation Loris Malaguzzi International Center

 Accommodations for 5 nights are included from check-in on Saturday, March 23 to check-out on Thursday, March 28.
 (For those going onto Pistoia, hotel check-out in Reggio Emilia is Wed.
 March 27.
 We will travel to Pistoia and check into Hotel Patria Wed. evening, after the program in Reggio Emilia ends.)

-To accommodate our group, blocks of rooms have been reserved at Hotel Posta, Albergo Morandi, Albergo Reggio, Hotel Europa and B&B del Vescoado, all within a 20-minute walking distance of the Loris Malaguzzi International Center.
+To accommodate our group, blocks of rooms have been reserved at Albergo Morandi, Albergo Reggio, Hotel Europa, Hotel San Marco and B&B del Vescovado, all within a 20-minute walking distance of the Loris Malaguzzi International Center.
 Rates for accompanying non-participants and for additional nights are available upon request.

 $1,950 per person in a Shared Double Room